 The MSGin5G UE ID is a unique identifier that represents the MSGin5G UE (i.e. the device identifier of the MSGin5G UE).
 The MSGin5G UE ID may be pre-configured to the MSGin5G UE by its vendor.

-6.5 Non-MSGin5G UE identity (non-MSGin5G UE ID)
+6.5 Non-MSGin5G UE identity (Non-MSGin5G UE UE ID)

-The non-MSGin5G UE ID is a unique identifier that represents the non-MSGin5G UE in the Non-MSGin5G Service.
-A Non-MSGin5G UE ID is associated with a specific non-MSGin5G UE.
+The Non-MSGin5G UE ID is a unique identifier that represents the Non-MSGin5G UE in the Non-MSGin5G Service.
+A Non-MSGin5G UE ID is associated with a specific Non-MSGin5G UE.
 It is used by the Message Gateway in the MSGin5G Service to record the Non-MSGin5G UE.
 It is also used by the Message Gateway as a part of VAL UE ID when the Message Gateway executes the Non-MSGin5G UE configuration procedure on behalf of a Non-MSGin5G UE.
-The format of non-MSGin5G UE ID may differ among different VALs.
-The non-MSGin5G ID may be pre-configured to the non-MSGin5G UE by its vendor.
+The format of Non-MSGin5G UE ID may differ among different VALs.
+The non-MSGin5G ID may be pre-configured to the Non-MSGin5G UE by its vendor.

 6.6 Application Identity (Application ID)